2 Kings 24

 2 Kings 24:1-4Jehoiakim's Rebellion: The Judgment Begins

 1In his days Nebuchadnezzar king of Babylon came up, and Jehoiakim became his servant three years: then he turned and rebelled against him.
-2And the Lord sent against him bands of the Chaldees, and bands of the Syrians, and bands of the Moabites, and bands of the children of Ammon, and sent them against Judah to destroy it, according to the word of the Lord, which he spake by his servants the prophets.
-3Surely at the commandment of the Lord came this upon Judah, to remove them out of his sight, for the sins of Manasseh, according to all that he did; 4And also for the innocent blood that he shed: for he filled Jerusalem with innocent blood; which the Lord would not pardon.
+2And the LORD sent against him bands of the Chaldees, and bands of the Syrians, and bands of the Moabites, and bands of the children of Ammon, and sent them against Judah to destroy it, according to the word of the LORD, which he spake by his servants the prophets.
+3Surely at the commandment of the LORD came this upon Judah, to remove them out of his sight, for the sins of Manasseh, according to all that he did; 4And also for the innocent blood that he shed: for he filled Jerusalem with innocent blood; which the LORD would not pardon.

 Nebuchadnezzar, king of Babylon, is the instrument of God's judgment - though he does not know it.
 In the closing chapters of Isaiah, the Lord will call Cyrus the Persian His "servant" because Cyrus carries out God's purposes (Isa.
 45:1).
 Here, Nebuchadnezzar serves the same role without understanding what he is doing.
 He comes to conquer Judah, and Judah submits.
 For three years, Jehoiakim pays tribute and bows before Babylon.
-Then he makes a fatal decision: he rebels.123
+Then he makes a fatal decision: he rebels.

 2 Kings 24:5-7The Acts of Jehoiakim